chefspec/chefspec/README.md

 Silent Output
 -------------
-In Chef 11, custom formatters were introduced.
-ChefSpec uses a custom formatter to supress Chef Client output.
+In Chef 11, custom formatters were introduced and ChefSpec uses a custom formatter to supress Chef Client output.
 In the event of a convergence failure, ChefSpec will output the error message from the run to help you debug:

 ```text
 ================================================================================